Last week Paul Evans ran you through ten European waves to surf before you die, and now we’re back with another list of things to fill your days with.

 Scored by Brown’s whimsical commentary, which was groundbreaking in the context of the joyless documentaries of the late 1950s, decorated by the timeless lines of Mike Hynson and Rob August and underlined by its perennial central premise – everything about this film suggests that it will remain well-loved for generations to come.

-if you haven’t already seen it, I’ve genuinely no idea what you’re waiting for.
+If you haven’t already seen it, I’ve genuinely no idea what you’re waiting for.

-Busting Down The Door
+Bustin’ Down The Door

 Sitting, in many ways, at the complete opposite end of the surfing spectrum to the joy-filled Endless Summer, Busting Down The Door exposes the far grittier side of late 20th-century surfing.

 The film follows a group of young Australian and South African surfers as they cut their teeth on the North Shore in the mid 70’s, scoring iconic photos, clips and mag features and royally pissing off the local Hawaiians with their impertinence (except for MR- the Hawaiin’s loved MR.) The documentary offers a window into a Hawaii that many claims has ceased to exist, where actions- and particularly those with imperial undertones- have serious and usually violent, consequences.
 Were it not for the benevolence of the much revered Eddie Aikau, this story could have had a very different ending.
-However, thanks to him, the outsiders and the Hawaiin’s eventually unite to pave the way for the first incarnation of a world surf circuit and it all ends on a big cuddle and a handshake.
+However, thanks to him, the outsiders and the Hawaiian’s eventually unite to pave the way for the first incarnation of a world surf circuit and it all ends on a big cuddle and a handshake.

 Come for the excellent archive footage of MR and the boys charging on leashless single fins, and stay for the decade-old John John Florence cameo.